jessepav/lacygoill-wiki-backup/admin/compiling.md

 The `t` option lists the contents `foo.deb`.

 The `v` modifier makes the operations verbose.
-With `t`, it allows  you to see the modes, timestamp, owner,  group, and size of the members.
+With `t`, it  lets you see the  modes, timestamp, owner, group, and  size of the members.

 ---